AtomicSponge/npm-libs/os-storage-path/README.md

 ## Usage
 ```
+//  Make sure the value is not null
 if(__os_storage_path !== null) {
   console.log(__os_storage_path)  //  Write it to console
   //  Or use it to store some data